tedneward/Research/content/reading/business/meeting-the-challenge.md

 * spin out an independent organization from the existing organization and develop within it the new processes and values required to solve the new problem.

 * acquire a different organization whose processes and values close match the requirements of the new task.

-# "Putting the Balanced Scorecard to Work"
-(by Robert S Kaplan and David P Norton)

-# "Innovation: The Classic Traps"
-(by Rosabeth Moss Kanter)

-# "Marketing Myopia"
-(by Theodore Levitt)

-# "What is Strategy?"
-(by Michael E Porter)

-# "The Core Competence of the Corporation"
-(by C.K.
-Prahalad and Gary Hamel)